U.S. DEPARTMENT OF STATE

 - Long-term infrastructure needs

-- Funds may not be used to pay for travel to the United States or for travel grants.
+- Funds may not be used to pay for travel to the United States.
 Projects involving regional travel will be considered on a case-by-case basis, and must have a clear justification outlining why the travel is integral to the project.

 - Provision of direct social services to a population

-- Vocational training, for example teaching participants to sew, raises bees, knit, etc.
+- Vocational training, for example teaching participants to weld, perform electrical work, sew, raise bees, etc.

 - Partisan political activity (Note: non-partisan election education and public information activities are allowable.)